nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_matter_thread.rst

 Currently, only the :ref:`ot_cli_sample` sample is supported for Thread.
 See the sample documentation for how to configure it.

-The Matter and Thread samples included in the limited customer sampling can work on the corresponding networks with standard devices of the same protocol.
+The Matter and Thread samples can work on the corresponding networks with standard devices of the same protocol.

 Programming Matter and Thread samples on the nRF54H20 PDK
 =========================================================